jimsynz/Muninator/README.markdown

 ## Configuration

 Next create `config/muninator.yml` and tell it what environments, ports, etc you want it to use (most likely you only want to monitor your production environment, but just like `config/database.yml` you can specify configs for `development` and `test` also).

+    $ rails generate muninator:install

 Here I am instructing Muninator to listen on TCP port 4950 (Munin-node usually uses 4949, but I am incrementing from there) and the `server_name` attribute must match that configured in your `munin.conf` (more on that later).
 The `restrict` option can be a list of IP addresses or `localhost` which is an alias for `::1`, `fe80::1` and `127.0.0.1`.

     $ cat <<EOF > config/muninator.yml
     > production:
     >   server_name: myrailsapp.com
     >   port: 4950
     >   restrict: localhost
+    >   # standalone: true
     > EOF

+If you set standalone to true, you will be able to start muninator by its own by invoking script/muninator - you will loose your controller / performance benchmarks but the server will be always up.

 ## Data Sources